 - Transactions can be initiated by EOAs.

 - To prevent replay attacks, each EAO has a counter that increments after each issued transaction (usually called a nonce).

-- The notion of accounts and contracts make the structure of a transaction much different than in Bitcoin.
+- The notion of accounts and contracts make the structure of a transaction much different than Bitcoin's one.

 - No need to reference other transactions as input.

 - Just reference the account that the sender owns (this will be used to deduct gas fees and transferred currency).

 - Transactions can be:

 - Standard currency transfer.

-- Deploying contracts.
+- Contract deployment.

 - Function calls.